viraj-singh1998/supply-chain-agent/README.md

 - The order status assumes 4 exhaustive states: **Pending, Confirmed, Shipped, Cancelled**
 - Authentication has not been implemented yet in any measure except by not providing the user a tool to query the User table.
 Therefore, a user can only access user/order information about themselves.
 - Only one tool call possible at a time.
-- **[EXPERIMENTAL OBSERVATION]** Long running conversations tend to act as pseduo exemplars to the model and encourage it to break format, causing unchecked generation till an error is thrown.
+- **[EXPERIMENTAL OBSERVATION]** Long running conversations tend to act as pseudo-exemplars to the model and encourage it to break format, causing unchecked generation till an error is thrown.
 Handling conversation history/memory to be implemented in a better way.

 ---